nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 Matrix specification states that events should be considered as untrusted data.
 This applies both to Matrix and custom events.

-[MSC 2801][msc2801] provides reasons why events may not match the specification and the conclusion that clients must treat all event data as untrusted.
+[MSC2801][msc2801] provides reasons why events may not match the specification and the conclusion that clients must treat all event data as untrusted.

 Matrix events are described by matrix specification with [event schemas][eventSchemas].
 This should be used as